plinioseniore/capyknock/README.md

 - It calculate the current OTP with the associated key and compare with the OTP received from the client
 - If above things are fine, create a allow entry in the firewall.
 This unless the IP is already within the allowed ones
 - Every 12 hours goes for a firewall clean up, rules older than 2 days and with no active connection are deleted
-- It listed for banrequest on localhost only, to be used by the inner authentication methond (like SSH fail2ban/IPBan) to request to ban an IP previously allowed by capyknock.
+- It listen for banrequest on localhost only, to be used by the inner authentication methond (like SSH fail2ban/IPBan) to request to ban an IP previously allowed by capyknock.

 > WARNING!
 The username is in plaintext rather the payload is encrypted, so use a random username and not a real username in the server (like a Windows/SSH user).
 The configuration file generated with `capyknock_keygen.py` create a random username and then ask for a nickname.
 The nickname is not shared and is used in the configuration file as informative field, so that you can recall the user behind the random username.